RuntongZHANG/ZeroShot-VHSC/README.md

-# ZeroShot-VHSC
+# [NEUCOM 2024] Advancing Zero-Shot Semantic Segmentation through Attribute Correlations
-[NEUCOM 2024] Official implement of &lt;Advancing Zero-Shot Semantic Segmentation through Attribute Correlations>
+The code and dataset are coming soon.